PrashantReddyKasu/F2H/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped with the development of this application.
+- Thanks to all contributors (Srikanth, Sunil Jammana, Lokesh, Abhishek, Lava and viswas) who have helped with the development of this application.
 - Special thanks to the farming community for their input and feedback